wheelcomplex/nbd-client/README.md

 ## Synopsis

 The Network Block Device is a Linux-originated lightweight block access protocol that allows one to export a block device to a client.

 This client is designed to run on top of FreeBSD's GEOM Gate device driver, keeping the network client in a userland daemon rather than in a kernel module.

 Capsicum is used to limit the capabilities of the client once connected.

+Messages are logged via syslog, and to stdout and stderr when running interactively.

 ## Caveats